uditalias/injex/README.md

 ## How it works

 Injex create dependency tree between your modules in a simple way, using TypeScript decorators you can define, configure and inject modules into other modules as dependencies.

+## Requirements

+ In order to use Injex, your project should use TypeScript with `experimentalDecorators` compiler flag set to `true`, for more information about this flag, read the TypeScript docs about [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).

 ## A quick start